danielpalme/ReportGenerator/src/Readme.txt

 5.5.1.0

-    * New: #766: Added new setting "preserveTrailingEmtpyLine".
+    * New: #766: Added new setting "preserveTrailingEmptyLine".
     * New: #769: Added support for Cobertura files exported from Swift (contributed by @Vovanni)

 5.5.0.0